African Americans and Vocational Rehabilitation

 Engaging Job Seekers Who Are African American

 No matter what their race, all job seekers are individuals.
 Overcoming beliefs about stereotypes is crucial for vocational rehabilitation counselors to best help job seekers.
 Many African Americans share the legacy of historical trauma.
-The atrocities, dehumanization, and exploitation of slavery continues to have an effect on African Americans generations after it was abolished.
+The atrocities, dehumanization, and exploitation of slavery continues to influence African Americans generations after it was abolished.
 Inequities in today's society continues to deepen the scar.

 If you are a vocational rehabilitation counselor who is not Black, it is crucial to explore historical and present inequities, examine your own biases, and identify obstacles to overcome.
 Learning is the first step.